perfsonar/pscheduler/scripts/PDK/README.md

 Similar to this test, you likely will not need to edit this file but you should review it to make sure the template inserted everything correctly.

+### enumerate

+This file will come mostly set up from running the template, but you will need to add the description of your tool.
+You should also check to make sure the template inserted everything correctly.

 # Testing

 ## Tests